cosmos/sdk-tutorials/voter-legacy/index.md

 This command generated code that handles the creation of `poll` items.

- Now you can run the `starport serve` command and visit [http://localhost:8080](http://localhost:8080) to see a form for creating polls.
+ Now you can run the `starport chain serve` command and visit [http://localhost:8080](http://localhost:8080) to see a form for creating polls.
 It may take a short while to rebuild the app, so give it a couple of seconds.

 ![Application screenshot](./2.png)